alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 * You should see the log project "sample-app-log-project-dev", click on it;
 * You should be able to see the log store "sample-app-log-store-dev";
 * In the left menu, click on "Log Machine Group";
-* You should see two groups "sample-app-certman-log-machine-group-dev" and "sample-app-log-machine-group-dev";
+* You should see the group "sample-app-log-machine-group-dev"; click on the "Status" link on the right;
-* Click on the "Status" link next to "sample-app-certman-log-machine-group-dev": a popup should open with one IP address like "192.168.0.x" and with a heartbeat column containing "OK" (this value means that Logtail is running on the ECS instance).
+* A popup should open with three IP addresses: one like "192.168.0.x" and two like "192.168.1.x".
+The heartbeat column must contain "OK" (this value means that Logtail is running on the ECS instance).
-* Close the popup and do the same with the "sample-app-log-machine-group-dev" group: click on the "Status" link and check that there are two IP addresses (one like "192.168.1.x" and another one like "192.168.0.x") with "OK" heartbeats.
 * Close the popup and click on the "Logtail Config" left menu item; you should see one configuration "sample-app-logtail-config-dev" with "syslog" as data source.
 Click on this configuration;
-* The new page should display a form with the "sys_tag" value for the "Tag Settings" field.
+* The new page should display a form with a field "Tag Settings" containing "sys_tag".
 This value must be exactly the same as the one in the Rsyslog configuration file.
-Click on the "next" button: the two machines groups "sample-app-certman-log-machine-group-dev" and "sample-app-log-machine-group-dev" must be displayed and checked;
+Click on the "next" button: the machines group "sample-app-log-machine-group-dev" must be displayed and checked;
   click on the "Cancel" button to close this wizard;
 * Click on the "Logstores" item in the left menu.
 * Click on the "Preview" link next to the "sample-app-log-store-dev" log store;